ACCIDENT: An unexpected event or circumstance without deliberate intent.

 CERTIFICATE OF INSURANCE: A certificate of insurance is a document issued by an insurance company/broker that is used to verify the existence of insurance coverage under specific conditions granted to listed individuals.

-CERTIFIED INSURANCE COUNSELOR: Is a professional designation awarded by the National Alliance for Insurance Education & Research.
+CERTIFIED INSURANCE COUNSELOR (CIC): Is a professional designation awarded by the National Alliance for Insurance Education & Research.
 To receive the designation, designates must pass five CIC institutes, each consisting of 2½ days of coursework, followed by a 2-hour essay exam.

 CHARTERED PROPERTY CASUALTY UNDERWRITER (CPCU): A professional designation awarded by the American Institute of Property and Casualty Underwriters to persons in the property and liability insurance field who pass a series of exams in insurance, risk management, economics, finance, management, accounting, and law.
 Designates must also have at least three years experience in the insurance business or related field.

 CLAIM: A request made by the insured for insurer remittance of payment due to loss incurred and covered under the policy agreement.